 One of Kent’s most beautiful gardens, Goodnestone Park Gardens, is only a 20 minute drive from Canterbury.
 Visitors to Goodnestone are always surprised to discover such a haven of beautiful tranquillity hidden away in south-east Kent.

-Shepherd Neame is the oldest brewery in Kent and a visit to Canterbury or Kent is not complete without a visit to one of their pubs.
+Shepherd Neame is the oldest brewery in Kent and a visit to Canterbury or Kent is not complete without a visit to one of their pubs, or a tour of the brewery.
 The Evenhill in Littlebourne or The Millers Arms in Canterbury are just a few of their many Kent pubs, all serving superb food and beer brewed locally in Faversham.
 Many of the Shepherd Neame pubs offer excellent accommodation too.

 Cycling / Walking